Associate the uppercase letter N and lowercase letter n with the /n/ sound as in noodle, net, and necklace.

 Write the target letter

-- Help the children write the capital letter N and the lowercase letter n, while producing the /n/ sound.
+- Help the children write the uppercase letter N and lowercase letter n while producing the /n/ sound.

-- Have the children draw a picture of an object that starts with /n/ in the space underneath the letters.
+- Have the children draw a picture of an object that starts with the /n/ sound in the space underneath the letters.

 SEEL At Home